Information about the impact of COVID-19 (coronavirus) to telecom services in Northern Ireland, including digital TV services, such as Sky.

 With all schools across the nation being closed right now, Plusnet are working to support parents with home schooling and help keep their kids learning.
 All school kids will be able to access BBC Bitesize learning content without using up their data allowance.

-This free support scheme will be available to all Plusnet Mobile customers from the end of January 2021.
-You don't need to do anything, we'll just remove all data charges for BBC Bitesize until the schools reopen.
+This free support scheme will be available to all Plusnet Mobile customers from the end of January 2021 until the end of July 2021.
+You don't need to do anything, Plusnet will just remove all data charges for BBC Bitesize until the schools reopen.
 It's as easy as that.

 Plusnet call centres